 IF RETREAD TIRES CAUSE A CRASH, WHO CAN BE HELD LIABLE?

 Crashes stemming from retread tires typically involve blowouts.
 Determining liability in these types of crashes can be complicated.
 In some cases, the company that retread the tire could be held responsible.
 If the tire wasn’t properly maintained by its owner, they might also bear responsibility.

 So, if you buy a retread tire, make sure that the vendor is reputable and that you maintain the tire in accordance with instruction from the vendor or manufacturer.
 If, on the other hand, you are injured in a crash where another driver’s tire blows out, keep in mind that you deserve compensation for the costs you face.

+For nearly 40 years, we’ve helped thousands of people across Northern California get the compensation they deserve from insurance companies.
+We represent clients who are badly injured in vehicle accidents, including motorcycle, passenger car, and commercial vehicle accidents.
 If you or a loved one has been involved in a crash and you need an experienced legal advocate on your side, contact the California auto accident attorneys at Berg Injury Lawyers.
 Our consultations are always free, and we’ll charge no fee unless we win you compensation.